manitofigh/Number-Counter/README.md

-A very simple counter using HTML, CSS, and JS.
+Number counter using HTML, CSS, and JS.